raghavagps/hemopi2/README.md

 **Threshold**: User should provide threshold between 0 and 1, please note score is proportional to hemolytic potential of peptide.

-**Jobs**:  In this program, two models have been incorporated;  1) Prediction for predicting given input peptide sequence as hemolytic and non-hemolytic peptide 2) Protein Scanning: for the prediction of hemolytic regions in a protein sequence.
-3) Design: generates mutant peptides with a single amino acid or dipeptide at particulal position provided by user and predict their hemolytic activity 4) Design all possible mutants predict their hemolytic activity
+**Jobs**:  In this program, two models have been incorporated;
+1) Prediction for predicting given input peptide sequence as hemolytic and non-hemolytic peptide.
+2) Protein Scanning: for the prediction of hemolytic regions in a protein sequence.
+3) Design: generates mutant peptides with a single amino acid or dipeptide at particulal position provided by user and predict their hemolytic activity
+4) Design all possible mutants predict their hemolytic activity 5) Motif Scanning: This job facilitates users in scanning or mapping hemolytic motifs within the query sequence using MERCI.

-**Models**:  In this program, four models have been incorporated;  i) Model1 for predicting given input peptide sequence as hemolytic and non-hemolytic peptide using Random Forest (RF) algorithm based on various composition based features using Pfeature tool of the peptide;
+**Models**:  In this program, four models have been incorporated;
+i) Model1 for predicting given input peptide sequence as hemolytic and non-hemolytic peptide using Random Forest (RF) algorithm based on various composition based features using Pfeature tool of the peptide;

 ii) Model3 Model1 for predicting given input peptide sequence as hemolytic and non-hemolytic peptide using protein language model ESM2-t6.